Thank You for Applying!

 Licensure: Possession of a Certified Public Accountant license is desirable, but not required by the District.

 COMPENSATION AND BENEFITS

-Interested candidates are encouraged to review the recruitment brochure for detailed benefit information.
+Interested candidates are encouraged to review the detailed recruitment brochure for additional benefit information.

-Interested candidates may apply below and are encouraged to apply immediately, as this recruitment will close once a sufficiently strong candidate pool is established.
+Interested candidates are encouraged to immediately apply below as this recruitment will close once a sufficiently strong candidate pool has been established.